mabelcalim/covid19valemap/README.md

 # covid-19_valedoparaiba
-This code was generated to compile the dayly covid-19 data in the Vale do Paraíba region, SP, Brazil.
+This code was generated to compile the daily covid-19 data in the Vale do Paraíba region, SP, Brazil.